 This is no time for shortcuts.
 Learn what you should do to make sure your final wishes are carried out.

 Planning your funeral in advance could save your loved ones a lot of hassle.
 But are prepaid plans a good deal?

 It pays to know what charges to expect when planning a funeral for yourself or a loved one.

 The best strategy is to contribute as much as you can as early as you can.

 The first step to effectively using your 401(k) is to assess your retirement needs.

 If you devise a plan and start contributing now, you could easily reach your retirement goals.

-Here's a rundown of the four plans for the self-employed and small-business owner.
+Here's a rundown of three plans for the self-employed and small-business owner.

 They have several options, including ways to stay in their own home.

 See More On: Caregiving